Lorento34/NuLink-Testnet-Horus-2.0/NuLink for Stakers.md

 <h1>Staking Process Steps<h6>

-For information about other features of the platform, please see the link below
+For information about other features of the platform, please check <a href="https://docs.nulink.org/products/stakers">here.</a>

-<a href="https://docs.nulink.org/products/stakers">ANASAYFA'YA GİDER</a>

 After creating a worker account, please see the following guide for staking